-Your Phantom[®] chassis is equipped with a single post design steering support.
+Your Phantom® chassis is equipped with a single post design steering support.
 Chances are, when you received your chassis the steering support was in the shipping position.
 It is very important that the steering support is properly installed and aligned during final assembly.
 To ensure you properly align your steering assembly, follow this simple procedure.
-If you have any problems, contact your local dealer or Phantom[®] for assistance.
+If you have any problems, contact your local dealer or Phantom® for assistance.

-- 1. In your kart kit, you will find a bag that contains your steering components such as the steering upright, upper steering block, yoke to hold the steering block and the misc. required fasteners. - 2.
-First install the $\frac{1}{2}$ -20 jam nut on the $\frac{1}{2}$ -20 x 1 $\frac{1}{2}$ " bolt of the upper steering yoke and screw the steering yoke into the steering post.
-Be sure to use the jam nut and to screw the yoke at least $\frac{1}{2}$ " into the upright. - TIP: Before installing the steering yoke into the steering upright post now is a good time to apply some anti-seize compound to the threads.
-This is not required but may save you a headache down the road with future maintenance. - 3.
-Place the steering post over the frame and install the $\frac{1}{4}$ -28 x 1 $\frac{1}{2}$ " bolt.
-Don't forget the cotter pin! - 4.
-Install the steering shaft (machined end, not splined end) into the 1⁄2" rod end in the lower steering support and install the 1⁄2" AN washer and 1⁄2-20 slotted hex nut.
-Be sure to tighten the nut and install the cotter pin!
-Install the upper steering block on the steering shaft.
-Raise the steering shaft to the desired height and install the 5/16"-24 x 2 1⁄4" hex head bolt with a 5/16" flat washer under the head of the bolt through the steering yolk and steering block.
-Use one 5/16 SAE flat washer and 5/16-24 NLN and securely.
-Tighten this bolt assembly only! - TIP: If you are going to utilize a bubble bracket, install the bracket at this time and snug the bolt assembly.
-If you are not adding a bubble bracket, tighten these bolts and install the cotter pin.
-TIP: When tightening the $\frac{1}{2}$ -20 slotted hex nut that holds the steering shaft to the lower rod end make sure you do not over tighten or this may cause steering bind. - 5.
-Now that the steering shaft and yoke are aligned, tighten the 1⁄2-20 jam nut for the steering yoke.
-TIP: The steering shaft height can be adjusted in three locations...
-Two hole upper steering block, a fine adjustment with the upper steering yoke, and the steering post can be cut-off and redrilled for small drivers. - 6.
+In your kart kit, you will find a bag that contains your steering components such as the steering upright, upper steering block, & yoke to hold the steering block and the misc. required fasteners.

+- 1. First install the 1⁄2-20 jam nut on the 1⁄2-20 x 1 1⁄2" bolt of the upper steering yoke and screw the steering yoke into the steering post.
+Be sure to use the jam nut and to screw the yoke at least 1⁄2" into the upright. - TIP: Before installing the steering yoke into the steering upright post now is a good time to apply some anti-seize compound to the threads.
+This is not required but may save you a headache down the road with future maintenance. - 2.
+Place the steering post over the frame and install the 1⁄2-28 x 1 1⁄2" bolt.
+To do this, install the hexscrew through the washer, upright post, and frame.
+Next install the other 1⁄4" flat washer and the 1⁄4-28 Nylon lock nut and securely tighten.
+Don't forget the cotter pin! - 3.
+Install the steering shaft (machined end, not splined end) into the 1⁄2" rod end in the lower steering support and install the 1⁄2" washer and 1⁄2-20 slotted hex nut.
+Also, install the upper steering block on the steering shaft.
+Raise the steering shaft to the desired height and install the 5/16"-24 x 2 1⁄4" hex head bolt with a 5/16" flat washer under the head of the bolt through the steering yoke and steering block.
+Use one 5/16 SAE flat washer and 5/16-24 NLN. - TIP: If you are going to utilize a bubble bracket, install the bracket at this time and snug the bolt assembly.
+If you are not adding a bubble bracket, tighten these bolts and install the cotter pin. - 4.
 Before you install the tie rods to the steering shaft, note how the bolt assembly is installed.
 There are four (4) 3/8" AN washers between the pitman arms.
 Two washers go between the top rod end and the pitman arm and the other two go between the bottom rod end and the pitman arm.
 No washers go between the two rod ends!
 One 3/8" SAE flat washer goes under the 3/8-24 x 2" HHCS bolt head and one under the 3/8-24 slotted hex nut.
-This assembly method will provide you with maximum steering travel and performance. - 7.
-Install and tighten the tie rod assemblies with the short left side tie rod on the top position between the pitman arms. (at end) - TIP: Be sure not to over tighten the pitman arm bolt assembly or this may cause steering bind.
-TIP: Phantom® uses special Teflon lined rod ends.
-These rods ends have a Teflon lining between the inner ball and the outer housing which greatly increases the life of the rod ends.
-However, these rod ends do have a little more resistance than non-lined rod ends when they are new.
-As you run your chassis, the steering will loosen to a more comfortable feel.
-You can help speed up this process by spraying the rod ends with a light penetrating oil and working the steering rapidly when it is new.
+This assembly method will provide you with maximum steering travel and performance. - 5.
+Install and tighten the tie rod assemblies with the short left side tie rod on the top position between the pitman arms. (at end) - TIP: Be sure not to over tighten the pitman arm bolt assembly or this may cause steering bind. - 6.
+Now that the steering shaft and yoke are aligned, tighten the 1⁄2-20 jam nut for the steering yoke.